-PCI Express Gen 3 Bus Interface ATS9371 interfaces to the host computer using an 8-lane PCI Express bus.
+PCI Express Gen 3 Bus Interface ATS9373 interfaces to the host computer using an 8-lane PCI Express bus.
 Each lane operates at 8.0 Gbps (Gen 3).
 According to PCIe specification, an 8-lane board can be plugged into any 8-lane or 16-lane slot, but not into a 4-lane or 1-lane slot.
-As such, ATS9371 requires at least one free 8-lane or 16-lane slot on the motherboard.
-ATS9371 is fully compatible with motherboards of all generations of PCI Express (Gen 1, Gen 2 or Gen 3).
-At run-time, ATS9371 and the motherboard negotiate the appropriate link speed and width.
+As such, ATS9373 requires at least one free 8-lane or 16-lane slot on the motherboard.
+ATS9373 is fully compatible with motherboards of all generations of PCI Express (Gen 1, Gen 2 or Gen 3).
+At run-time, ATS9373 and the motherboard negotiate the appropriate link speed and width.
 The physical and logical PCIe Gen3 x8 interface is provided by an on-board FPGA, which also integrates acquisition control functions, memory management functions, acquisition datapath and DSP logic.
 This very high degree of integration maximizes product reliability.
 AlazarTech's 6.8 GB/s benchmark was done on an Asus X99 Deluxe motherboard.
 Users must always be wary of throughput specifications from manufacturers of waveform digitizers.
 Some unscrupulous manufacturers tend to specify the raw, burst-mode throughput of the bus.
 AlazarTech, on the other hand, specifies the benchmarked sustained throughput.
 To achieve such high throughput, a great deal of proprietary memory management logic and kernel mode drivers have been designed.
-Analog Input An ATS9371 features two analog input channels.
-Each channel has up to 1.0 GHz of full power analog input bandwidth.
-Input voltage range is fixed at $\pm 400$ mV.
+Analog Input An ATS9373 features two analog input channels.
+Each channel has up to $1.0 \; \text{GHz}$ of full power analog input bandwidth.
+Customers can also order a wideband input upgrade (order number ATS9373-009), which increases the bandwidth to 1.9 GHz in non-DES mode and 1.7 GHz in DES mode.
+Input voltage range is fixed at ±400 mV.

-It must be noted that input impedance of both channels is fixed at 50 $\Omega$ .
+It must be noted that input impedance of both channels is fixed at 50 Ω .
 Input coupling is fixed to DC.

-Acquisition System ATS9371 PCI Express digitizers use state of the art dual 1 GS/s, 12-bit ADCs to digitize the input signals.
-The two channels are guaranteed to be simultaneous, as the two ADCs use a common clock.
-Note that it is not possible to perform dual edge sampling (DES) on ATS9371.
+Acquisition System ATS9373 PCI Express digitizers use state of the art dual 2 GS/s, 12-bit ADCs to digitize the input signals.
+The two ADCs can be used in dual edge sampling (DES) mode to achieve 4 GS/s sample rate.
+If used in dual-channel mode, the two channels are guaranteed to be simultaneous, as the two ADCs use a common clock.
 An acquisition can consist of multiple records, with each record being captured as a result of one trigger event.
 A record can contain both pre-trigger and post-trigger data.
 Up to 8064 pre-trigger points can be captured in single channel mode and 3968 in dual-channel mode.
-ATS9371 can capture an infinite number of triggers.
+ATS9373 can capture an infinite number of triggers.
 In between the multiple triggers being captured, the acquisition system is re-armed by the hardware within 256 sampling clock cycles.